jhpyle/docassemble/_docs/fields.md

 Within a [`fields`] question, there are many possible `datatype` values, which affect what the user sees and how the input is stored in a variable.
-The following sections describe the available `datatype`s.
+The following sections describe the available `datatype`s and `input type`s.

 ## <a name="plaintext"></a>Plain text